naman2304/notes/ddia.md

 The rate of aborts significantly affects the overall performance of SSI.
 SSI requires that read-write transactions be fairly short (long-running read-only transactions may be okay).

+** MySQL uses 2PL, and PostgreSQL uses SSI**.
+MySQL is ACID compliant with few storage engines like InnoDB, but PostgreSQL is ACID compliant from ground up.
 ---
 ---